 Employees who are required to attend out-of-town training, either by the department supervisor or as required by the City to maintain required job-related certifications/licenses, will be paid for the travel time outside of their normal schedule, consistent with Oregon Administrative Rule 839-020-0045.
 Travel time for required local training will also be paid if it exceeds the normal commute time the employee experiences traveling to and from work.
 If this time causes them to exceed forty (40) hours in a week, it will be paid at the applicable overtime rate or the employee may flex their schedule to compensate for the hours.
 However, if it is foreseeable that the travel time will cause the employee to exceed forty (40) hours in a workweek, the employee must receive the City's approval of the overtime.
-Meals shall be re-reimbursed according to the City's Travel Policy.
-Employees who voluntarily attend training that is approved by the City during the employee's normal work schedule shall only be compensated for their normal work schedule.
+Meals shall be re-reimbursed according to the City during the employee's normal work schedule shall only be compensated for their normal work schedule.

 16.3 Work-Related Courses.
 When an employee wishes to take a work-related course(s) which is only offered during regular working hours, the employee must receive written approval from the City Manager/designee and make prior arrangements with his/her supervisor.
-In that event, the City Manager/designee willmay either:
+In that event, the City Manager/designee will: